-This feature in your car responsible for a relaxed and comfortable drive.
-Although, one can drive without it, we can only imagine all the sweating and discomfort in the cabin.
-It is now a standard feature across all car, in fact, it’s a necessity.
+This feature in your car is responsible for a relaxed and comfortable drive.
+Although one can drive without it, we can only imagine all the sweating and discomfort in the cabin.
+It is now a standard feature across all cars, in fact, it’s a necessity.
 The AC is your escape from the prickling heat and humidity.

-There can be a myriad of issues when it comes to the AC system owing to complex mechanicals as well as electricals problems, like a failed O-ring seal causing Freon leak or a clogged expansion tube or just a faulty compressor.
+There can be a myriad of issues when it comes to the AC system owing to complex mechanicals as well as electrical problems, like a failed O-ring seal causing a FREON leak or a clogged expansion tube or just a faulty compressor.

 Top Reasons for Car AC failure

 Upon cranking up the AC, if you notice a weak airflow from the blowers and no or low cooling, this is the most visible sign that your AC needs repairs.